 CONCLUSION

 Understanding the processes explaining parasitic disease dynamics across scales is fundamental to predicting future infection and extinction risk in natural systems.
 Here, we investigated context-dependencies of fish community prevalence estimates of the black spot disease across multiple scales to elucidate the roles of sampling effort, sampling method bias, spatial occurrence patterns and environmental predictors in estimating host infection prevalence.
-Results suggested that prevalence is distributed in a non-random, heterogeneous way across the landscape with small sampling effort largely overestimating regional prevalence.
+Results suggest that prevalence is distributed in a non-random, heterogeneous way across the landscape with small sampling effort largely overestimating regional prevalence.
 We provide evidence for inconsistent method-induced bias in prevalence estimates at both the lake and landscape-scale, sometimes leading to high variation in prevalence estimates depending on the sampling method used.
 The fish sampling method also influenced the sampling effort needed to reach accurate landscape prevalence estimates, with observational snorkeling transects requiring the least amount to achieve accurate estimates.
 The best predictors of site-scale prevalence were local metrics such as water physico-chemistry and community structure metrics, suggesting that small-scale monitoring and management might be appropriate for future conservation strategies.
 Our findings also suggest that encounter dilution effects by host decoys or physical obstruction reduce infection prevalence in fish hosts.
 However, we observed non-linearity in these effects suggesting complex interactions that we could not disentangle with our approach.
 Therefore, we encourage more research across larger spatial and temporal scales to deepen our understanding of the processes linking these predictors to infection parameters for future integration into sampling surveys and conservation plans.

 Author’s contributions

-Juliane Vigneault, Éric Harvey and Sandra Ann Binning developed the research questions and designed the experiment.
+Juliane Vigneault, Éric Harvey and Sandra Ann Binning developed the research questions and sampling design.
 Juliane Vigneault and field assistants conducted the field work.
 Juliane Vigneault led the data analyses with input from Éric Harvey.
 Juliane Vigneault wrote the draft of the manuscript. Éric Harvey and Sandra Ann Binning revised the manuscript.
 All authors contributed critically to the drafts and approved the manuscript for publication.

 Acknowledgements

-We thank Charles Gagnon, Léa Carrère, Charlie Sarran, Georges-Étienne Charette, Louis-Philippe Beauchamp, Ariane Côté and Jeffery D’amour Pigeon for helping on data collection.
-We thank all the staff from Station de biologie des Laurentides for support through this work, Dominic Bélanger for helping with nutrients analyses, and lake associations for allowing us access to the lakes through their property.
+We thank Charles Gagnon, Léa Carrère, Charlie Sarran, Georges-Étienne Charette, Louis-Philippe Beauchamp, Ariane Côté and Jeffery D’amour Pigeon for help with data collection.
+We thank the staff of the Station de biologie des Laurentides for logistic support, Dominic Bélanger for helping with nutrient analyses, and lake associations and property owners for lake access.
 We thank Stéphane Bourassa for help on graphic designs.
 We thank Eric Pederson for comments on the manuscript.
 We acknowledge the traditional lands of the Kanien’kehá:ka, Omàmiwinini, and Anishinabewaki First Nations on which the field and laboratory work for this project took place.

 Conflict of interest statement